Riley-livingston/A-Highly-Scientific-Analysis-of-NYC-Chinese-Restaurant-Names-/README.md

-# A-Highly Scientific Analysis of NYC Chinese Restaurant Names
+# A Highly Scientific Analysis of NYC Chinese Restaurant Names
 <h2>Authors</h2>

 <a href="https://github.com/Riley-livingston"> @RileyLivingston</a>